EMSL-Computing-and-Data-Operations/science-central-documentation/docs/applications/modeling_workbench_platform.md

    - Click "Tahoma OnDemand" for HPC access

 ### Environment Selection
-Based on the tooltip descriptions observed:
+Based on the tooltip descriptions:
 - **Data Science**: For multi-language data processing and analysis (Python, R, Julia)
 - **TensorFlow**: For deep learning tasks using TensorFlow
 - **Tahoma OnDemand**: For file management, job submission, GUI applications, and shell access